magento/devdocs/guides/v2.1/config-guide/cli/config-cli-subcommands-static-view.md

 ### Deploy static view files without installing Magento {#deploy_without_db}

-You might want to run the deployment process in the non-production, separate environment, in order to avoid any build processes on sensitive production machines.
+You might want to run the deployment process in a separate, non-production, environment, in order to avoid any build processes on sensitive production machines.

 To do this, take the following steps:

-1. Export the minimum required configuration from the Magento instance that is in production. (described further in details)
+1. Export the minimum required application configuration from the Magento instance that is in production. (described further in details)
 2. Copy the exported files to the non-production code base.
 3. Run the deployment tool.